-ALBUQUERQUE, New Mexico – The U.S. Fish and Wildlife service reported earlier today that the Mexican gray wolf population had increased from 114 individuals in 2018 to 131 individuals in 2019.
+ALBUQUERQUE, N.M.
+(April 8, 2019) – The U.S. Fish and Wildlife service reported earlier today that the Mexican gray wolf population had increased from 114 individuals in 2018 to 131 individuals in 2019.

 Kim Crumbo, Senior Carnivore Advocate for Wildlands Network, released the following statement: